alwaysdata/documentation/e-mails/delivery.en.md

 tags = ["e-mail"]
 +++

-Whether your e-mail boxes are hosted in a shared or a dedicated environment, the ability to deliver your messages is very important and may be optimized by the hosting provider and their customers working together.
+Whether your e-mail boxes are hosted in a shared or a dedicated environment, the ability to deliver your messages is very important and may be optimized by the hosting provider and their users working together.

 ## Sender